dangaiden/dns_proxy/Readme.md

 ### Location / Security concerns

-Regarding the proxy, the best scenario will be within the same network (LAN) where different applications are located:
+If we talk in the cloud without a Kubernetes environment, the best scenario will be within the same network (LAN) where different applications are located:

 ![Cloud Architecture](/Cloud_architecture_overview.png "Architecture Overview")

-This means that if we have different environments (or namespaces in a Kubernetes environment), as they will be in different networks, a proxy for each enviroment will be the best fit to process all the requests from the different applications and to provide security.
+This means that if we have different environments, as they will be in different networks, a proxy for each enviroment will be the best fit to process all the requests from the different applications and to provide security.

+---

+About how the DNS proxy works, in summary:

 The packets between the proxy and the upstream DNS server are sent over an encrypted connection so there is no expected security risks.